GumptiousGeckos/Git-Agora/README.md

 # git-agora.io

 > Git-agora.io is a platform for users to be able to easily share and find open sourced Github projects.
 The application integrates with Github's webhook API feature to actively distribute idea points to its creators and development points for its contributors.
-Additional features git-agora offers are a news page to help inspire ideas, a favoriting system to keep track of interesting projects, and a messaging and commenting system to directly talk to other users.

 ## Team